As an electric guitar player, there are few things more important in building your sound, than the right collection guitar pedals.

 - Current Popularity – how much they’re being mentioned online, and how well they’ve sold in recent years.

-As you’ll notice, I’ve elected NOT to include sounds samples for each pedal.
+As you’ll notice, I’ve elected NOT to include sound samples for each pedal.
 Reason being: The sound you hear in these recordings is too highly dependent on factors OTHER than just the pedal itself.

 That includes: